BokovDmitry/laravel-8-complete-blog/README.md

 ## Laravel 8 Complete Blog
-🎮 My Gaming Blog
+🎮 GameQuiz

-Welcome to <b>Game</b> Quiz, the best gaming blog out there!
+Welcome to <b>GameQuiz</b>, the best gaming blog out there!
 This is a space where I share my thoughts, reviews, and insights about the latest video games, industry trends, and gaming culture.
 Whether it's deep dives into game mechanics, personal experiences, or news updates, you'll find engaging content for gamers of all kinds.
 🔥 What to Expect

    • Honest game reviews 🎭